 - Expression.
 Since Scottish drummers play with bagpipes, a lot of what we do is driven from the unique nature of the bagpipe.
 For example, a bagpipe has no capacity for dynamic expression.
 In other words, it knows only one dynamic value, and that is LOUD!
 As a result, all dynamic expression in a pipe band comes from the drum corp (as the drum section is called).

 - Fortes.
-Another uniquely Scottish concept is the use of Forte’s (also know as “chips” or “seconds”).
+Another uniquely Scottish drumming concept is the use of fortes (also know as “chips” or “seconds”).
 This is a throwback to traditional days when many drummers did not read music.
-The lead drummer would play a phrase, and the rest of the corp would play the same phrase on the repeat of the part.
+The lead drummer would play a phrase, and the rest of the corp would play only portions of that phrase; on the repeat of the part the entire snare line play in unison.
 Now it has evolved into a form of musical choreography, used to emphasize rhythmic, melodic, and dynamic expressions.

 - Notation.
 The notation is rather conventional, but has one unique feature, adapted from Swiss drumming.
-The right hand notes are written above a single staff line, and the left hand is written below the staff line.
-Interpretation and convention of notation can have quite a bit of variation between different bands and composers.
+Instead of noting the sticking with ‘R’ or ‘L’ under the notes, the right hand notes are written above a single staff line, and the left hand is written below the staff line.
+Generally the notation is as expected but there are some unique interpretations and conventions of notation that have quite a bit of variation between different bands and composers.